STRATEGIC IMPERATIVE 1 - Increase MBE Business Opportunities

 STRATEGIC IMPERATIVE 2 - Build MBE Capacity Through Tiered Programming

 - A developed curriculum that introduces certified Minority Business Enterprises (MBEs) to corporate-taught courses related to Finance, Operations, Marketing, Sales, Strategic Planning, Succession Planning and Technology.
-(A complete schedule related to the curriculum can be found HERE.

 The MBDA offers a number of specialized seminars related to SBA 8a certification, Access to Capital and financing alternatives available.

 For Supplier Diversity Professionals the Council is working with to determine needs in order to better help upgrade programs.